 As the Secretary of Transport for NSW, Rodd Staples leads more than 25,000 people across the Transport cluster to plan, manage and deliver transport infrastructure and services for all transport modes.
-Rodd is supported by the Office of the Secretary, led by Alison Cunningham, which provides a range of services including:
+Rodd is supported by the Office of the Secretary.

 Elizabeth Mildwater leads the Greater Sydney division, integrating our transport modes to deliver better customer-centred services and infrastructure to meet the transport needs of communities in the Sydney metropolitan area.

 Carol-Anne Nelson leads the regional division which focuses on understanding the particular needs of regional communities across NSW and delivering customer-centred integrated transport services and infrastructure.

 Peter leads our Infrastructure and Place division, which plans, develops and delivers transport infrastructure that capitalise on commercial opportunities to help develop liveable, vibrant places for the community.
 The division:

 - Provides the commercial capability to support high value, complex projects.

 Anne Hayes is responsible for leading the Transport Asset Holding Entity (TAHE), which is a statutory State Owned Corporation that holds rail property assets, rolling stock and rail infrastructure in the Sydney metropolitan area and limited country locations in the State of NSW.
 TAHE makes these assets available to Sydney Trains and NSW Trains for their operations.
 It also provides rail infrastructure to other operators under the terms of track access agreements

 Joost de Kock leads the customer strategy and technology division, developing long-term, multi-modal strategies, plans and policies for the Transport Cluster.